Uma-github2006/Module-15/Build a Binary Tree with Float Values.md

 # Ex.
-No: 15A - Build a Binary Tree with Float Values
+No: 15A - Build a Binary Tree with Integer Values

 ## AIM:
-To write a Python program to build a binary tree with a root, left, and right node using floating-point values.
+To write a Python program to build a binary tree with a root, left, and right node using Integer values.

----

 ## ALGORITHM: